Genez-io/deployapps-landing-page/content/posts/best_full_stack_developer_tools_2024.md

 - {{< external-link link="https://cloud.google.com/">}}Google Cloud Platform{{< /external-link >}} **(GCP):** Google's cloud offering, GCP provides a wide range of services, including Compute Engine for virtual machines, Cloud Storage, and Cloud Functions for serverless computing.
 It's known for its strong data analytics and machine learning capabilities.

-## Highlighting Genezio
+## Highlighting DeployApps

-When it comes to serverless computing, {{< external-link link="https://genezio.com/">}}Genezio{{< /external-link >}} is a rising star worth considering.
+When it comes to serverless computing, {{< external-link link="https://genezio.com/">}}DeployApps{{< /external-link >}} is a rising star worth considering.

 It's a framework-agnostic serverless platform that's designed for speed and cost-efficiency.
-Genezio boasts {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/">}}lightning-fast cold start times{{< /external-link >}} (up to 4x faster than AWS Lambda!) and a granular pay-per-execution pricing model that can save you serious money.
+DeployApps boasts {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/">}}lightning-fast cold start times{{< /external-link >}} (up to 4x faster than AWS Lambda!) and a granular pay-per-execution pricing model that can save you serious money.

 Plus, its framework-agnostic nature means you can use your favorite languages and tools without being locked into a specific ecosystem.